Guidance

 The legislation

-The requirements for safety and security declarations are underpinned by the following legislation:
+The requirements for safety and security declarations in the UK are underpinned by the following legislation:

 The safety and security regulations mandate pre-arrival and pre-departure information for all consignments entering and leaving Great Britain (including Remain on Board goods).
-There are exceptions for qualifying Northern Ireland goods moving from either:
+There are exceptions for qualifying Northern Ireland goods, as follows.

-The government has legislated to guarantee unfettered access for Northern Ireland business to the whole of the UK internal market.
-For safety and security, that means there is no requirement to submit:
+The government has legislated to guarantee unfettered access for Northern Ireland businesses to the whole of the UK internal market.
+For safety and security, that means there’s no requirement to submit entry or exit summary declarations for qualifying Northern Ireland goods entering the rest of the UK from Northern Ireland, if they’ve arrived:

-• UK from Northern Ireland having moved through Ireland
+• indirectly from Northern Ireland to Great Britain, passing through Ireland

 Imports into Great Britain and Northern Ireland